 If you are travelling to a country outside the EEA, you will rarely be covered by unemployment insurance.
 In this case, you can keep your membership with Akademikernes A-kasse.
-If you lose your job in the foreign country, in most cases you can return to Denmark and receive unemployment benefits.
+If you lose your job in the other country, you can return to Denmark and receive unemployment benefits if you are eligible.

 The Faroe Islands and your insurance

-If the regulations in the Faroe Islands mean that you cannot be insured there, you can continue being a member of Akademikernes A-kasse, even beyond the 6 month period.
+If you cannot be insured in the Faroe Islands due to their regulations, you cannot continue being a member of Akademikernes A-kasse, even beyond the 6 month period.

 Greenland, other countries and your insurance

-You can continue being an Akademikernes A-kasse member if you work for a Danish employer in Greenland or elsewhere abroad.
+You can continue being an member of Akademikernes A-kasse, if you work for a Danish employer in Greenland or elsewhere abroad.

-If you are not already a member of a Danish unemployment insurance fund you can gain membership based on employment in Greenland or other countries.
+If you are not already a member of a Danish unemployment insurance fund, you can gain a membership based on employment in Greenland or other countries.
 In this case, you must meet the following criteria: